skamireddi/immunichain/Lab/CloudComposerLab.rst

 	 - Member is who an organization who can view the health record
 	 - Childform is simply the child

-2. Now create a Medical Provider by clicking on the Medical Provider on the right and ‘+Create New Participant’ in the top right.
+2. Now create a Medical Provider by clicking on the Medical Provider on the right and +Create New Participant in the top right.
 Give it Medical Provider serial number.
-I stick to 1, 2, 3 or low numbers that you can remember, but you can create any ID number you want.
+I stick to 1, 2, 3 or low numbers that I can remember, but you can create any ID number you want.
 I suggest writing your ID numbers down as we move along.
-Once you have filled in the information click on ‘Create.’
+Once you have filled in the information click on Create.

 .. image:: Images/32.png